 If you are considering implementing an Internet content filter for school WiFi, it is important to choose a service provider carefully.

-Configuring the web filter should also be straightforward and not require an extensive learning curve.
+Configuring a web filter should also be straightforward and not require an extensive learning curve.
 It is also important to choose a solution that is quick and easy to manage, and which will remain so even if multiple WiFi points are introduced.
+The cost of IT support and hours spent maintaining a complex solution can really mount up over time.

 WebTitan Cloud for WiFi

 WebTitan Cloud for WiFi is a cost effective, powerful Internet content filtering solution that is ideal for educational institutions of all sizes.
-It has primarily been developed to protect networks from web-borne threats such as malware and ransomware, but with features such as malicious URL detection and phishing protection, it can also prevent vulnerable students from revealing personal information to cybercriminals.
+It has primarily been developed to protect networks from web-based threats such as malware and ransomware, but with features such as malicious URL detection and phishing protection, it can also prevent vulnerable students from revealing personal information to cybercriminals and becoming the victims of child abuse or identity theft.

 One of the key features of WebTitan Cloud for WiFi is its granularity.
 When Internet content filters for schools were first implemented after the enactment of CIPA, they could best be described as primitive.
 Being difficult to configure and inflexible, the filtering parameters were often set too rigidly – preventing students from accessing educationally important material.